bcgov/aps-infra-platform/documentation/how-to/keycloak-rbac.md

 Go to the Common Hosted SSO (CSS) site (https://bcgov.github.io/sso-requests) and request a new confidential client.

-After the client has been provisioned, you can go to the Role Management tab to configure the Roles you want to use to protect resources in your Application.
+After the client has been provisioned, you can go to the **Role Management** tab to configure the Roles you want to use to protect resources in your Application.

-The `Assign Users to Roles` can be used to administer User permissions.
+The **Assign Users to Roles** action can be used to administer User permissions.

 ## 2. Configure the APS Kong Gateway